 There is currently no deadline for when submissions can be made as the pandemic still has some way to run before it is officially over.
 We anticipate that the large majority of experiences will be shared digitally.
 These can be emailed to email@example.com

 All digital artefacts are covered by the Museum’s Terms and Conditions for Receipt of Digital Artefacts

 If you are emailing your digital images please include

 Description or story of the donation

-If you are donating a physical item then starting on Tuesday 30th June, from 10:00 to 12:00 please come to the Museum and drop them off, or contact us on tel: 01460 65091 or email email@example.com and someone will contact you to discuss the best option.
+If you are donating a physical item then call us on 0146065091 or even better email us firstname.lastname@example.org and someone will contact you to discuss the best way forward.